 Are you both prepared to take responsibility for your involvement in this relationship?
 If one of you feels everything is wholly your partner’s fault then it may not be the time to start this kind of work.
 I am happy to work with whatever feelings you both may have, but if punishment is driving you then individual therapy may be more useful.

 Couples work necessitates you coming to sessions regularly, typically fortnightly.
 If you expect a magic ‘fix’ in one or two sessions then I won’t be able help you.
-Couples sessions are longer than individual ones and more expensive, I offer 75 minute sessions and charge £90 per session (no VAT applicable).
+Couples sessions are longer than individual ones and more expensive, I offer 75 minute sessions.
 I would suggest that you reflect on whether you are prepared to invest both time and money into your relationship for example: whether you would be prepared to engaging in a half a year’s work or more, for example this process may require an investment of £1500 or more.
 Some clients would rather spend £1,500 on a car or a holiday than their relationship, and that is of course fine.

 If you have reached this point and reflected on these key issues without stopping do give me a call!
 You seem serious about attempting to change things in your relationship and I deeply respect that.